quixio/quix-samples/python/destinations/MQTT/README.md

 # MQTT

-[This sample code](https://github.com/quixio/quix-samples/tree/main/python/destinations/MQTT) publishes data to MQTT.
+[This sample code](https://github.com/quixio/quix-samples/tree/main/python/destinations/MQTT) shows you how to publish data from a Kafka topic to an MQTT broker.

 ## How to run